Once Upon a Time (S.H.E album)

-Once Upon a Time (不想長大 (Bu Xiang Zhang Da, Don't Wanna Grow Up)) is the seventh studio album by Taiwanese Mandopop girl group S.H.E.
+Once Upon a Time (不想長大 (Bu Xiang Zhang Da, Don't Wanna Grow Up)) is the seventh studio album by Taiwanese girl group S.H.E.
 It was released on November 25, 2005, by HIM International Music.
 As of December 14, 2005, the album had shipped over 1 million copies across Asia.

+Background and composition

 This album features music styles with European myth elements such as a musical composition by Mozart in "不想長大" (Don't Wanna Grow Up) as well as Greek elements in the lyrics of "月桂女神" (Laurel Tree Goddess – Daphne).
 "Super Model" was used to promote Daphne Shoes' D18 line of shoes, while "Laurel Tree Goddess – Daphne" was a general promotional song.
 The track "星星之火" (Fires of Heaven) was composed by Malaysian Chinese singer-songwriter Gary Chaw.

+Reception

 The tracks "Super Model" was nominated for Top 10 Gold Songs and "不想長大" (Don't Wanna Grow Up) won Top 10 Gold Songs and Top 10 Gold Song Gold Award at the Hong Kong TVB8 Awards, presented by television station TVB8, in 2006.

-At the song, Bu Xiang Zhang Da (不想长大), Don't Wanna Grow Up was given permission to be performed a special cover from Symphony No. 40 by Mozart.